Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

 objects, and embedded as data into the host code object.
-The host compilation includes an ``init`` function that will use the runtime corresponding to the offload kind (see :ref:`clang-offload-kind-table`) to load the offload code objects appropriate for the devices present when the host program is executed.
+The host compilation includes an ``init`` function that will use the runtime corresponding to the offload kind (see :ref:`clang-offload-kind-table`) to load the offload code objects appropriate to the devices present when the host program is executed.

 :program:`clang-offload-bundler` is located in `clang/tools/clang-offload-bundler`.